cloak-labs/spinup-local-wp/README.md

 # Spinup Local WP
 Made by the [CloakWP](https://github.com/cloak-labs/cloakwp) team.

 Spinup Local WP makes local WordPress development easy for projects using the [Bedrock](https://roots.io/bedrock/) boilerplate by Roots (currently untested with regular WordPress) -- which is designed for developers who want to manage their projects with Git and Composer.
+It also works with [CloakWP Bedrock](https://github.com/cloak-labs/cloakwp-bedrock), our modified version of Bedrock specifically tuned for CloakWP headless WordPress projects.

 It works similarly to how `@wordpress/env` abstracts the complexity of managing your own Docker setup, providing a set of simple commands to magically spin up your local WordPress instance; however, unlike `@wordpress/env`, Spinup Local WP isn't designed to only handle transient dev environments solely for the purpose of testing custom plugins/themes; it is meant to be used alongside your real, version-controlled WordPress instance.

 It's an NPM package that acts as an abstraction layer over a typical, best-practice [Docker + Docker Compose](https://docs.docker.com/compose/) setup for WordPress.
 It includes the following services/features:
   - PHP 8.1,